 - prettyprint - if set to true, space indentation is added to the JSON output

-Report queries are done either by specifying a report name in the request URL or using HTTP POST request where posted data are JSON with report specification.
+Report queries are done either by specifying a report name in the request URL or using HTTP GET request where posted data are JSON with report specification.

 Keys: